nanoc/nanoc.app/content/docs.md

 4. The [Guides](/docs/guides/) show in detail how specific things can be achieved with nanoc.
 Even if they are not relevant to you, they may be an interesting read in order to get a better idea of what the nanoc way is.

+5. The [Filters Reference](/docs/filters/) contains the documentation for all filters that nanoc supports out of the box.

+6. The [Helpers Reference](/docs/helpers/) contains the documentation for all the helpers that come with nanoc.

+7. The [Glossary](/docs/glossary/) is a collection of terms that you may stumble upon while using nanoc or reading its documentation.
+If you don’t understand a term, go here!

-5. The [API documentation](<%= api_doc_root %>) contains the documentation of nanoc’s internals.
+8. The [API documentation](<%= api_doc_root %>) contains the documentation of nanoc’s internals.
 This is quite useful if you want to contribute to nanoc or extend it.

-6. The [Glossary](/docs/glossary/) is a collection of terms that you may stumble upon while using nanoc or reading its documentation.
-If you don’t understand a term, go here!

 When you’re stuck with a question or a problem the documentation doesn’t solve, considering posting to the <a href="#">discussion group</a> or joining the <a href="irc://irc.freenode.net/#nanoc">nanoc IRC channel</a>.
 We’ll get it sorted out in no time.
 Check out the [Community](/community/) page for details.